HaoYuan90/doc_review/README.md

 npm deploy
 ```

+### Limitations
+- Apps Script API does not return comment author's email address.
+Nor does it allow searching for a user's display name from email address.

 *TODO*: Document required clasp config just in case.

-*TODO*: @OnlyCurrentDoc annotation is not added to main script.

 *TODO*: Re-enable license module.
 Currently license module adds license header to some empty files and is causing memory leak during `ng build`.